BigPolarBear1/factorization/README.md

 So using k (see chapter 8 in the paper) we can achieve some really good control over the polynomial values.
 Oh yea, I think I have an idea now.

+Update: Oh yea.
+That k variable is very useful.
+Damn.
+Should have seen that earlier.
+The thing is, this will actually let us sieve the polynomial value and x+y properly.
+Damnit.
+I got to move fast on this tomorrow.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>